rosenberg9/rosenberg9.github.io/_pages/blog.md

     <h2>{{ site.blog_description }}</h2>
   </div>
   {% endif %}

+I am making this blog as a test to myself to practice my writing.
+With the goal of making a new post every week, topics may range from my research interests to an artist I've been really enjoying.

 {% if site.display_tags and site.display_tags.size > 0 or site.display_categories and site.display_categories.size > 0 %}